 Skip to Content

 Prequalification and preapproval are both steps in the USDA loan process, but they are not the same.
-Prequalification relies on borrower-provided estimates to determine how much house they can afford and if they meet basic eligibility requirements.
-Preapproval is based on the supporting documentation borrowers provide their lenders such as paystubs and W-2s.
+Prequalification gives you a general idea of how much home you can afford.
+It’s based on estimates you provide, like your income and debts, and helps determine if you meet basic eligibility requirements.

 Prequalification happens soon after a borrower submits their application to a USDA-approved lender.
 Lenders will also ask for additional information to make sure you meet basic USDA loan eligibility requirements.

-Basic USDA eligibility requirements address key areas like price range, location and your overall financial health:
+Like other mortgage loans, USDA eligibility requirements address key areas like price range, location, and your overall financial health:

 • Desired house price